Do we want to develop new products like Steve Jobs?

 I suppose the short answer to my client’s question is, “Yes, this will work if you are Steve Jobs… or are at least in a similar situation.”
 But before you start wearing black turtlenecks, ask yourself three questions:

-- Am I as smart as Steve?
+2. Am I as smart as Steve?
+Enough to develop new products like Steve Jobs?
 In fact, you and your development team may be as smart as Jobs and his team.
 But it’s unlikely you’ve worked as hard for as long at mastering the skills needed to develop blockbuster products.
 Just because Reinhold Messner makes a solo climb without oxygen, doesn’t mean you can.
 But with training, oxygen, a team and an easier route, you might still enjoy the same view.
 My point is, if you want to win in the marketplace, let’s tip the scales in your favor—not take unnecessary risks.
 We’ll see how in a moment.

-- Am I as patient—and wealthy—as Steve?
+3. Am I as patient?
 It’s easy to forget that Apple has its share of new product flops.
 You probably remember the Newton MessagePad.
 How about Pippin (gaming console) and Cyberdog (internet browser)?
 Sure, it would be great if your next three products were MacBook, iPod and iPad.
 But if they are Newton, Pippin and Cyberdog, will you still even be working at the same company?

 There’s a simple approach to separating the iPads from the Cyberdogs.
 Good news: You can do this before spending a bundle on development and launch.
 More good news: This approach does not prevent you from developing exciting, breakthrough products.
 Even more good news: It’s unlikely your competitors are using this approach today… so your competitive advantage can be enormous.
-Here are the key steps:
+Here’s how it’s done:

-- Attack the right market: The last thing you want to do is develop a beautiful product for an ugly market segment. @aim_institute If you make adhesives, they could be used in window construction, aircraft interiors, solar panels and so on.
+1. Attack the right market: The last thing you want to do is develop a beautiful product for an ugly market segment.
+If you make adhesives, they could be used in window construction, aircraft interiors, solar panels, and so on.
 These market segments (a.k.a. “clusters of customers with similar needs”) each have different needs, so you need to focus on one segment at a time.
 Make sure it’s one with good growth, size, competitive landscape, etc.

 Research shows there are 50 to 150 customer outcomes for every job your product is hired to do.
-Talking to customers and uncovering these outcomes actually helps your team be more creative @aim_institute… opening up areas they would not have thought of by themselves.
+Talking to customers and uncovering these outcomes actually helps your team be more creative… opening up areas they would not have thought of by themselves.

 The above process looks neat and orderly, but in fact, product development is often like a messy kitchen as the meal is being prepared.
 What if your scientists have invented great new technology before finding a home for it?
 (Think Post-It® Notes or Scotchgard™.)
 Do you just leave it quivering on the lab bench since customers didn’t ask for it?
 Hardly.
 Conduct interviews in promising market segments… without mentioning your technology.
 If customers give you outcomes that are a good match with your technology… wonderful!
 Otherwise, look for different technology (for this market), or look for another market (for this technology).